-The Newfoundland Pony – a part of our heritage
+The Newfoundland Pony – An Important Part of our Heritage

-If you are from Newfoundland, it is likely that you have friends or family members that have owned (or currently own) Newfoundland Ponies.
-This fact is not surprising because throughout our history, these ponies played a vital role in the day to day lives of many Newfoundlanders.
-Whether pulling a plough or hauling a load of hay – our ponies played a vital part in the building of Newfoundland.
+If you have roots in Newfoundland, it is likely that your friends or family members have owned (or currently own) Newfoundland Ponies.
+This is not surprising because throughout our history, these ponies played a vital role in the day to day lives of many Newfoundlanders.
+Whether pulling a plough or hauling a load of hay, our ponies were key to our survival.
 As such, the Newfoundland Pony is part of your heritage.
-If you’re from another province or even from USA this pony is also a part of your shared heritage inasmuch as many breeders and owners outside the province own and love this wonderful pony.
+If you’re from another province or even from USA, this pony is also a part of your shared heritage inasmuch as many breeders and owners outside the province own and love this wonderful pony.

 Did You Know?

 - The Newfoundland Pony is recognized as critically endangered by Rare Breeds Canada, the American Livestock Bred Conservancy, and Equus Survival Trust

 - Too few ponies are being born annually to ensure the future of our pony

 - The population is divided, which is detrimental to breeding